Comments should be made during the consultation period. In some cases, they may be accepted after the consultation period has ended.

 - Advocate, promote or assist any unlawful act such as (by way of example only), copyright infringement or computer misuse.

-Comments received are usually available to view online within 3 working days of their receipt.
+Comments received are usually available to view online within 3 working days of their receipt (please note - for applications which receive large numbers of comments, it is likley to take longer to publish them)

 What can I comment on?